Condoms and Comedy to the Rescue in Thailand

 He asked Anand for the authority to establish a nationwide prevention program

 and set up the command center in the prime minister's office.
-He lobbied for a
+He lobbied for

-1997 with a "wall-to-wall" campaign involving the mass media, the education
+in 1997 with a "wall-to-wall" campaign involving the mass media, the education

 establishment and every ministry in government.
 One centerpiece of the campaign